The Big Three

 Summary

 ChatGPT, Claude, and Gemini are all capable foundation models that can meaningfully assist clinical work.
-ChatGPT offers the broadest ecosystem and most mature feature set.
-Claude provides nuanced reasoning and a safety-first approach.
-Gemini integrates deeply with Google Workspace and offers the easiest HIPAA pathway for organizations already in that ecosystem.
+Each has different ecosystem integrations, pricing structures, and HIPAA pathways.
+ChatGPT has the largest user base and most extensive ecosystem.
+Gemini integrates deeply with Google Workspace and offers the most straightforward consumer HIPAA pathway.
+Claude offers the largest context window outside of Gemini and strong developer tools.

-The choice between them matters less than developing skill with whichever you choose.
+But here's what matters most: the choice between them matters far less than developing skill with whichever you choose.
 These are tools that respond to how you use them.
 A well-crafted prompt to any of these models will outperform a vague prompt to the "best" model.

 Think of them as brilliant but inexperienced colleagues: genuinely helpful, occasionally wrong, always requiring supervision.
-With that framing and the prompting skills from earlier modules, you're ready to begin.
+Pick one based on your ecosystem and access.
+Use it enough to develop skill.
+Periodically test alternatives with your own use cases.
+With that approach and the prompting skills from earlier modules, you're ready to begin.
 Now close this document and go have a conversation with one of them.
 That's where the real learning happens.

 Learning Objectives